Public holidays in Italy: Overview

 The Italian national patronal day, on 4 October, celebrates Saints Francis and Catherine.
 Notable patronal festivals in Italy are the Festival of Saint Agatha in Catania, the Feast of Saints Peter and Paul in Rome, the Feast of San Gennaro in Naples and Little Italy, New York and the Feast of Our Lady of the Hens in Pagani.

 This number does not correspond to the number of days off work as public holidays falling on weekends are not transferred.
-When a holiday falls on a Tuesday or a Thursday it is common practice to make a ponte (pl. ponti.
+When a holiday falls on a Tuesday or a Thursday, it is common practice to make a ponte (pl. ponti.
 English: "bridge") in order to have a long weekend.
 Schools are usually closed.

 Christmas in Italy (in Italian: Natale) begins on 8 December, with the feast of the Immaculate Conception, the day on which traditionally the Christmas tree is mounted and ends on 6 January, of the following year with the Epiphany (in Italian: Epifania).
 The term "Natale" derives from the Latin natalis, which literally means "birth".
+Easter in Italy (Pasqua) is one of that country's major holidays.
+Easter in Italy enters Holy Week with Palm Sunday, Maundy Thursday, Good Friday and Holy Saturday, concluding with Easter Day and Easter Monday.
+Each day has a special significance.

 During the Italian public holidays, peaks of tourist flows in Italy are recorded, particularly in winter due to the Christmas and New Year's Day holidays, in spring, due to the Easter holidays, and in summer, due to the favourable climate.
 For internal tourism, peaks of tourist flows are also recorded on the occasion of the three national civil holidays, Liberation Day (25 April), International Workers' Day (1 May) and the Festa della Repubblica (2 June), as well as for three religious holidays, the Ferragosto (15 August), All Saints' Day (1 November) and the Feast of the Immaculate Conception (8 December), especially in the presence of ponti.

+In 2025, Italy moves to reinstate the Feast of St Francis of Assisi as a public holiday.